agrawalsmart7/autoRecon/README.md

 **Phase 7**: Now in the last phase it will find the URLs in the WayBack machine but whose domain status code is 401, 403.
 And will Capture screen-shots of way-back URLs.

-Out-of-Phase:- It will try to find default files for ex. phpinfo.php, htaccess.txt on each and every sub-domain Out-of-phase:- Now lastly it will give you the results in HTML file.
+**Out-of-Phase**:- It will try to find default files for ex. phpinfo.php, htaccess.txt on each and every sub-domain
+<br>**Out-of-phase**:- Now lastly it will give you the results in HTML file.

 # Usage: